opencog/atomspace/opencog/query/README.md

 Evaluatable terms (terms and clauses that need to be evaluated at run-time to determine thier truth values) are evaluated in the evaluate_sentence() callback.
-See PatternMatchCallback.h for detils: in breif, though, this is where the basic conception of "truth" is implemented.
+See PatternMatchCallback.h for details: in brief, though, this is where the basic conception of "truth" is implemented.
 Crisp-logic theories would implement true/false truth values, with and-or-not as the logical connectives.
 Probabilistic theories would implement Bayesian or measure-theoretic "truth values"